Boy Erased: Plot

-Jared Eamons is the son of Marshall Eamons, a successful car dealer and Baptist preacher in Arkansas, and Nancy Eamons, a hairdresser.
+Jared Eamons is the son of Marshall Eamons, a car dealer and Baptist preacher in Arkansas, and Nancy Eamons, a hairdresser.
 He begins his first day at the Love in Action gay conversion therapy assessment program in Memphis, Tennessee.

 Chief therapist Victor Sykes tells the group that their sexuality is a choice influenced by poor parenting.
 He instructs them to perform harsh "moral inventories" of themselves and their families and requires them not to tell anyone else about what occurs during the sessions.
 While performing his moral inventory, Jared thinks of his life prior to entering the program.

 In high school, he was happy, though he broke up with his girlfriend upon starting college.
-Once there, he became friends with another student, Henry.
-While staying the night in Jared's dorm room in bunk beds, Henry rapes Jared, apologizes and tearfully confesses doing the same to another young man.
-Traumatized, Jared returned home.
+There he became friends with another student, Henry.
+While staying the night in Jared's dorm room, Henry rapes Jared, apologizes, and confesses to doing the same to another young man.
+Traumatized, Jared returns home.

-Henry called the Eamons's home and posed as a school counselor in order to out Jared and ensure his silence.
+Henry calls the Eamon home and poses as a school counselor in order to out Jared and ensure his silence.
 Jared tells his parents this was another student who had told him things about his past and was afraid of Jared revealing his secrets.
 Jared later agrees that he is attracted to men.
-After consulting with other pastors, Marshall prays over his son, and then signs him up for conversion therapy, to which Jared reluctantly agrees.
+Marshall prays over his son and signs him up for conversion therapy, to which Jared reluctantly agrees.

-Nancy rents a nearby motel room for her and Jared to stay in until he completes the assessment; however, Jared soon discovers that the therapy has no set end point if he fails to convince Sykes that he has become heterosexual.
-Some students are "confessing" and playing the game so they can leave; others truly hope to change.

-Jared tells his mother the program teaches the participants to see their parents as troubled and that is why they are not supposed to talk about what goes on to them, to safeguard the program's continued funding.
-Nancy insists Jared lets her read the program's handbook, which contains questionable psychology and many grammatical and typographical errors.